-Vulnerability scanners are technological tools designed to collect information about your network and identify possible vulnerabilities within it.
+Vulnerability scanners are technology tools designed to collect information about your network and identify possible vulnerabilities.
 They are an integral part of a vulnerability assessment and can be separated into active scanning and passive scanning.

-Typically, a network vulnerability assessment is followed by penetration testing.
-During penetration testing, so-called ethical hackers manually conduct a mock cyber attack against your network, system, or web applications.
+Typically a network vulnerability assessment is followed by penetration testing.
+During penetration testing, ethical hackers manually conduct a mock cyber attack against your network, system, or web applications.

-The goal of the pen test is to find cybersecurity vulnerabilities that a real hacker could exploit.
-Penetration testing can also be automated with software, but typically it involves people.
+The pen test aims to find cybersecurity vulnerabilities that a real hacker could exploit.
+Penetration testing can also be automated with software, but usually it involves people.

 Once the network vulnerability scanning and penetration testing are completed, the combined assessment will show you where to mitigate cybersecurity vulnerabilities.

-Unlike a network vulnerability assessment, a comprehensive network vulnerability management program doesn’t have a definite start and end date.
+Unlike a network vulnerability assessment, a comprehensive network vulnerability management program has no definite start and end date.
 Instead, it is a continuous process that aims to manage cybersecurity vulnerabilities over the long term.

 How Do I Check My Network Vulnerability?